Maddie Phillips

-Madelaine Rachel Phillips (born September 6, 1994) is a Canadian actress who portrayed Randeen in Ghost Wars, Devon D'Marco in Project Mc2, Sterling Wesley in the 2020 Netflix teen comedy-drama television series Teenage Bounty Hunters, and Cate Dunlap in the Amazon Prime Video superhero series Gen V and The Boys.
+Madelaine Rachel Phillips (born September 6, 1994) is a Canadian actress.
+She portrayed Randeen in Ghost Wars, Devon D'Marco in Project Mc2, Sterling Wesley in the 2020 Netflix teen comedy-drama television series Teenage Bounty Hunters, and Cate Dunlap in the Amazon Prime Video superhero series Gen V (2023-2025) and The Boys (2024).

 Early life

-Madelaine Phillips was born in Vancouver, British Columbia, Canada, to a Canadian father and a mother from Perth, Australia, She decided on an acting career at the age of six.
-Phillips' family moved to Perth, Australia, at the age of 10 and back to Vancouver Canada in 2012.
+Madelaine Phillips was born in Vancouver, British Columbia, Canada, to a Canadian father and a mother from Perth, Australia.
+She decided on an acting career at the age of six.
+Phillips' family moved to Perth, Australia, when Phillips was 10 and back to Vancouver Canada in 2012.
 She attended the Uniting Church girls-only school of Penrhos College, Perth.

 Career

 Phillips' debut on-screen appearance was in the 2013 film If I Had Wings.
 In 2014, she was lead actress in the short film Antoinette.
 In 2016, Phillips starred as Sugar in the short film Victory Square.

 In 2015, she starred in an episode of Supernatural.
 Phillips' first recurring role came as Devon D'Marco in the Netflix television series Project Mc2 in 2017; the same year, she played Girl Alex in two episodes of season 1 of the television series Hit the Road and starred as Cassandra in the Mockumentary short film The Roommate, which was featured at the International Canadian Comedy Film Festival.

 In 2018, Phillips landed a recurring role as Randeen in five episodes of Ghost Wars.
 She made appearances as Kit in 2 episodes of the Syfy fantasy horror drama television series Van Helsing in 2018.
 The same year, she starred in another episode of Supernatural, and appeared as a supermarket elf in the Christmas TV movie Santa's Boots.

 Phillips was cast in a main role as Sterling Wesley in the 2020 Netflix teen comedy-drama television series Teenage Bounty Hunters, alongside Anjelica Bette Fellini, who plays her twin sister.
 In 2022 she was cast in an Amazon Original spin-off of The Boys, titled Gen V. She reprised the role as a minor character in the fourth season of The Boys.